dottorepie/synthf/README.md

 ~terminate the synth either by closing SuperCollider or quiting the server on the server window

-~knobs are clockwise 0 to 8 with 0 being12o clock.0 and 1 are quantized tone variation in complex relation and localization, 2 is tone variation range, 3 is drive, 4 is envelope attack, 6 is tempered fundamental from ultra low to mid/high, 7 is decay and 8 tempo.
+~knobs are clockwise 0 to 8 with 0 being12o clock.0 and 1 are quantized tone variation in complex relation and localization, 2 is tone variation range, 3 is drive, 4 is envelope attack,5 scaled (Dorian) tonal range, 6 is tempered fundamental from ultra low to mid/high, 7 is decay and 8 tempo.

 ~if turning tempo to max, preferably do not set max long attack and decay at the same time so the sound engine does not crash

-~synthf output is 14 independent channels of audio,according to audio interface, n(12) channels are audible, quad instance full range -96db
+~synthf output is 4 independent channels of audio and 1024 virtual channels.
+According to audio interface, n(4) channels are audible, full range

-~if unsure on speaker system dynamic range do not set drive to high at low pitch

 ~system runs on windows pc, mac, linux and or raspberry pi 5